dasch-swiss/dsp-das/docs/user-guide/data/search.md

 ![search-advanced-link Advanced search link is findable in the search menu at the right of the full-text search field.](https://github.com/dasch-swiss/dsp-das/assets/136320187/a550b36a-3de9-4788-8fb9-13bd575c1199)

 The advanced search allows the creation of complex queries using a form.
-The Advanced Search can be accessed from the Data Browser of any Project.
+The advanced search can be accessed from the data browser of any project.
 The form creates a string representing a Gravsearch (SPARQL) query to be sent to DSP-API.

 A query consists of the following elements: